Skip to content

 3

-The fabric strips are sent to Mission Linen for laundering.
+Volunteer drivers delivered the fabric strips to Mission Linen for laundering.

 Big thanks to Steve Hill (left) and Paul Nicholson and the crew at Mission Linen Supply for laundering our mask fabric.